 Houses are in Demand

-Waiting to sell your house in Warner Robins will cost you because there are still buyers for houses.
-Mortgage rates are at an all-time low so now is a great time to put your house up for sale.
+Waiting to sell your house in Warner robins will cost you because there are still buyers for houses.
+Mortgage rates are at an all-time low so now is a great time to put your house on the market.
 With the impending market dip due to the coronavirus economic shutdown, houses will soon be flooding the market, and demand may start to wane.
 But for right now, there are still enough buyers in the market to buy all of the houses for sale.
 There are also buyers that have taken a large portion of their money out of the rapidly fluctuating stock market and need to invest it in real estate.
 Once these funds are used, they will stop purchasing real estate.

 The longer you own the property for the year, the higher the percentage of taxes and dues you will owe.
 The annual taxes on the property are prorated based on how many days out of the year you own it, you will only receive credit for the part of the year you will not own the property.
 The same goes for homeowners association fees, only the part of the year you do not own the property will get refunded.
 These prorations are subject to the payment due dates.
 Most taxes are due at the end of the year, but some homeowners association fees are assessed at a different point in the year.